 Why Study Art?

-The study of art prepares students for a wide variety of careers that produce the images and objects that infuse our daily lives.
-A degree in Fine Arts prepares students to pursue careers in graphic design, illustration, photography, fine arts and more.
-Many graduates have transferred to prestigious professional art schools to specialize in one or more of these fields.
-Others have found employment in advertising agencies, publishing houses, design and photography studios.
+Throughout your studies, you’ll have opportunities to showcase your work through art exhibitions and shows, and to explore Fine Arts career opportunities.
+We offer portfolio development support and art scholarships and financial aid options to help make your education more affordable.
+A degree in Fine Arts can lead to a variety of careers in the arts, such as graphic design, illustration, photography, and fine arts.
+Many of our graduates have transferred to prestigious art schools to specialize in one or more of these fields.
+Others have found employment in advertising agencies, publishing houses, and design and photography studios.
 Some students elect to finish a four-year degree in art education.
+The possibilities are endless!

 Real World Ready